 The Journal of Applied Behavioral Science

-NTL Institute, with Sage Publications, Inc. provides an extraordinary resource, The Journal of Applied Behavioral Science, which is currently edited by Richard Pasmore.
+NTL Institute, with Sage Publications, Inc. provides an extraordinary resource, The Journal of Applied Behavioral Science, which is currently edited by William Pasmore.

 The Journal of Applied Behavioral Science brings both scholars and professionals the latest discussion of change efforts to improve the quality of human life.
 The journal provides scholars with the best in research, theory and methodology, while also informing professionals and their clients of issues in group and organizational dynamics.